Stormwater Advisory Committee

 What is the Stormwater Advisory Committee?

-Nixa’s Stormwater Advisory Committee was established in 2018.
+Nixa’s Stormwater Advisory Committee was first established in 2018.
 It is a group of up to 8 citizen volunteers and 3 city staff who meet twice annually to address stormwater quality issues.
 The committee is part of Nixa’s Stormwater Management Plan.

 Why does this committee exist?